Frequently Asked Questions

 What is Concern?

-Concern Worldwide is an international humanitarian organisation dedicated to transforming the lives of people living in extreme poverty.
-We work with 25 million people each year, in some of the hardest to reach and most fragile places.
+Concern Worldwide is an international humanitarian organisation dedicated to ending extreme poverty and bringing about lasting change to lives, livelihoods and communities.
+We work with 25 million people each year in some of the hardest to reach and most fragile places.
 Places prone to conflict, natural disasters, climate change and extreme hunger.
 When an emergency strikes, we are among the first on the ground to help.

 How long will it take to receive my gift(s)?